andrew/ultimate-awesome/README.md

 - [awesome-checklists](https://github.com/israelroldan/awesome-checklists) - A curated list of checklists.
 Inspired by the awesome list thing.
 - [dotnet-ai-resources](https://github.com/jmatthiesen/dotnet-ai-resources) - A collection of resources available to .NET developers working with AI.
 - [awesome-papers](https://github.com/murufeng/awesome-papers) - 机器学习，深度学习，自然语言处理，计算机视觉方面的顶级期刊会议论文集.
+- [dev-stuff](https://github.com/patrykwozinski/dev-stuff) - 😎 Programming stuff for everyone.
+Collection of articles, videos about architecture, Domain Driven Design, microservices, testing etc.
 - [Awesome-LLM-Powered-Phone-GUI-Agents](https://github.com/PhoneLLM/Awesome-LLM-Powered-Phone-GUI-Agents) - [TMLR] LLM-Powered GUI Agents in Phone Automation: Surveying Progress and Prospects.
 - [awesome-threat-modeling](https://github.com/redshiftzero/awesome-threat-modeling) - A curated list of useful threat modeling resources.
 - [awesome-devblogs](https://github.com/terrehbyte/awesome-devblogs) -  A curated list of awesome devblogs to check out!.
 - [progressive-enhancement-resources](https://github.com/voorhoede/progressive-enhancement-resources) - Resources on Progressive Enhancement.
 From concept and strategies to feature detection & testing methods.
 Complete with a list of (code) examples.
 - [awesome-holography](https://github.com/bchao1/awesome-holography) - A curated list of resources on holographic displays.
 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
-- [awesome-time-tracking](https://github.com/ever-works/awesome-time-tracking) - Time Tracking - Software, Methodologies and Practices -
 - [awesome-azure-iot](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.
 - [awesome-cs-books](https://github.com/iCSToCS/awesome-cs-books) - 超过1000本的计算机经典书籍、资源等。书籍资源包括C/C++、Java、Python、Go语言、数据结构与算法、操作系统、后端架构、计算机系统知识、数据库、计算机网络、设计模式、前端、汇编以及校招社招各种面经~.
 - [awesome](https://github.com/lencx/awesome) - 😎 Awesome lists about all kinds of interesting topics.
-- [awesome-video-enhancement](https://github.com/liuzhen03/awesome-video-enhancement) - Paper list for video enhancement, including video super-resolution, interpolation, denoising, deblurring and inpainting.
-- [dev-stuff](https://github.com/patrykwozinski/dev-stuff) - 😎 Programming stuff for everyone.
-Collection of articles, videos about architecture, Domain Driven Design, microservices, testing etc.
 - [awesome-frontend-interview-resources](https://github.com/rajat-mehra05/awesome-frontend-interview-resources) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
 - [awesome-ogd-switzerland](https://github.com/rnckp/awesome-ogd-switzerland) - A manually curated list of Open Government Data portals, websites, APIs, tools and other related resources in Switzerland.
 Relevant links to international websites are listed as well.
 - [awesome-snapmaker](https://github.com/shurushetr/awesome-snapmaker) - Curated list of things that help you make something awesome with Snapmaker machines.